Build a centralized log analytics platform with Amazon OpenSearch Service on AWS in 20 minutes

 Step 6

-AWS Step Functions orchestrates on-demand AWS CloudFormation deployment of a set of predefined stacks for log pipeline management.
+AWS Step Functions orchestrates on-demand CloudFormation deployment of a set of predefined stacks for log pipeline management.
 The log pipeline stacks deploy separate AWS resources and are used to collect and process logs and ingest them into Amazon OpenSearch Service for further analysis and visualization.

 Step 7